rust-lang/rustc-dev-guide/src/rustdoc.md

 # =============================================================================
 [llvm]

-# Whether to use Rust CI built LLVM instead of locally building it.
-#
-# Unless you're developing for a target where Rust CI doesn't build a compiler
-# toolchain or changing LLVM locally, you probably want to set this to true.
-#
-# This is false by default so that distributions don't unexpectedly download
-# LLVM from the internet.
-#
-# All tier 1 targets are currently supported; set this to `"if-supported"` if
-# you are not sure whether you're on a tier 1 target.
-#
-# We also currently only support this when building LLVM for the build triple.
-#
 # Note that many of the LLVM options are not currently supported for
 # downloading.
 Currently only the "assertions" option can be toggled.
 download-ci-llvm = true